Resignation of Jacinda Ardern: Background

 On 1 August 2017, just seven weeks before the 2017 general election, Ardern assumed the position of leader of the Labour Party, and consequently became leader of the Opposition, following the resignation of Andrew Little.
 Little stood down due to the party's historically low polling.
 Ardern was unanimously confirmed in an election to choose a new leader at a caucus meeting the same day.
 At 37, Ardern became the youngest leader of the Labour Party in its history.
 At the election, Ardern's leadership increased her party's seats from 32 to 46, and formed a minority government in coalition with NZ First and with support from the Greens.
-The Labour Party under Adern won a majority at the 2020 general election, becoming the first government of the mixed-member proportional representation era to gain enough seats to govern alone.
+The Labour Party under Ardern won a majority at the 2020 general election, becoming the first government of the mixed-member proportional representation era to gain enough seats to govern alone.
 The party won 65 out of 120 seats in the House of Representatives and over half of the popular vote.
 The party also won the party vote in 71 out of 72 electorates, an unprecedented occurrence in any election in New Zealand history.